Click to join us in reducing the risk of seasonal flu!

 What you can do?

-Flu (aka influenza) is a seasonal, contagious respiratory illness caused by viruses that infect the nose, throat and lungs.
+Flu (Influenza), is a seasonal, contagious respiratory illness caused by viruses that infect the nose, throat and lungs.
 People 65 years and older, young children, and those with certain health conditions are at higher risk of flu complications.

 What you can do?